Leomedina/Responsive-CSS-Only-Nav-Bar/README.md

 # Responsive-CSS-Only-Nav-Bar
-An experiment using CSS Grid to create a fully-responsibe navigation bar.
+An experiment using CSS Grid to create a fully-responsive navigation bar.